 Figure 17-7 – Data scrambler

-NOTE 1—The 127-bit sequence generated repeatedly by the scrambler is (leftmost used first) 00001110 11110010 11001001 00000010 00100110 00101110 10110110 00001100 11010100 11100111 10110100 00101010 11111010 01010001 10111000 1111111, when the all 1s initial state is used.
+NOTE 1—The 127-bit sequence generated repeatedly by the scrambler is (leftmost used first) 00001110 11110010 11001001 00000010 00100110 00101110 10110110 00001100 11010100 11100111 10110100 00101010 11111010 01010001 10111000 1111111, when the when the TXVECTOR parameter SCRAMBLER_INITIAL_VALUE is is present and has the value 112 (1110000 in binary representation).

 The same scrambler is used to scramble transmit data and to descramble receive data.
-If the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT is not present, when transmitting, the initial state of the scrambler shall be set to a pseudorandom nonzero state.
-If the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT is present,

-The first 7 bits of the scrambling sequence shall be set as shown in Table 17-7 (with field values defined in Table 17-8 and Table 17-10) and shall be also used to initialize the state of the scrambler.

-The scrambler with this initialization shall generate the remainder (i.e., after the first 7 bits) of the scrambling sequence as shown in Figure 17-7.
+The first 7 bits of the scrambling sequence shall be set as shown in Table 17-7.
+The scrambler shall generate the scrambling sequence as shown in Figure 17-7.

-CH_BANDWIDTH_IN_NON_HT is transmitted LSB first.
-For example, if CBW80 has a value of 2, which is 10 in binary representation, then B5=0 and B6=1.

-If the TXVECTOR parameter SCRAMBLER_RESET is set to RESET_SCRAMBLER and dot11MACPrivacyActivated is true, the initial state of the scrambler shall be set to a nonzero random value not based on the scrambler value at the end of the last transmitted PPDU, before changes based on CH_BANDWIDTH_IN_NON_HT defined above are applied.
+If the TXVECTOR parameter SCRAMBLER_RESET is set to RESET_SCRAMBLER and dot11MACPrivacyActivated is true, the bits corresponding to pseudorandom integer within the first 7 bits of the scrambling sequence (see Table 17-7) shall be set to a nonzero random value not based on the scrambler value at the end of the last transmitted PPDU.

 During reception by a VHT STA, RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Table 17-7 and Table 17-9.
 During reception by a VHT STA, the RXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT shall be set to selected bits in the scrambling sequence as shown in Table 17-7.
 The fields shall be interpreted as being sent LSB-first.

+During reception, an HE STA shall generate the RXVECTOR parameter SCRAMBLER_INITIAL_VALUE as the integer representation of the first 7 bits of the scrambling sequence, with the first bit of the scrambling sequence being the LSB of SCRAMBLER_INITIAL_VALUE.

+NOTE 2 – An HE STA is also a VHT STA.
+Hence, an HE STA generates RXVECTOR parameter SCRAMBLER_INITIAL_VALUE as well as RXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT when receiving a non-HT or non-HT duplicate PPDU.

+A non-HE STA does not generate the RXVECTOR parameter SCRAMBLER_INITIAL_VALUE.